About us

 If we can't find a very close match we describe how the paint differs from the most similar colour in the Dulux Fandeck, and we sometimes also upload a photo of our colour swatch on the tin.

 The tin or tub is then uploaded to our online catalogue, ready for purchase.
-If the listing description doesn't say "close match" after the colour name, then you can expect that the paint is the exact shade listed.
+If the listing description doesn't say "good match" or "close match" after the colour name, then you can expect that the paint is the exact shade listed.

 Why is there so much paint left over from professional paint jobs?